-Over the past two years, the conflict has left thousands of civilians dead and 3.1 million internally displaced.
+Nearly four years of conflict have left thousands of civilians dead and 3 million internally displaced.
 Its impact on the country’s infrastructure has been devastating, with major overland routes and airports severely damaged.

 Lack of immediate and unhindered access to people who urgently need food assistance – compounded by a shortage of funding – means that famine is a possibility for millions of people, mostly women and children who are already hungry in this war-torn country.

-The 2017 Yemen Humanitarian Response Plan shows that about 3.3 million children and pregnant or nursing women are acutely malnourished, including 462,000 children under 5 suffering from severe acute malnutrition.
-This represents a 57 per cent increase since late 2015 and threatens the lives and life-long prospects of those affected.
+Nearly 3 million children and pregnant or nursing women are acutely malnourished, including 400,000 children under 5 suffering from severe acute malnutrition.
+This represents a 57 percent increase since late 2015 and threatens the lives and life-long prospects of those affected.

-Access constraints continue to pose a serious challenge to WFP in several areas (Mareb, AlJawf and Taiz), mostly as a result of bureaucratic impediments or active hostilities.
-Despite these challenges, WFP and its partners manage to deliver assistance to the vast majority of vulnerable people in the country.
+Access constraints continue to pose a serious challenge to WFP in several areas especially where conflict is intense.
+Despite access and security challenges, WFP and its partners manage to deliver assistance to the vast majority of vulnerable people in the country.

 What the World Food Programme is doing in Yemen

 LogisticsThe WFP-managed UN Humanitarian Air Service (UNHAS) continues to transport humanitarian aid workers between Sana’a, Djibouti and Amman.
-Starting from March 2017, UNHAS plans to add one more flight between Aden- Djibouti per week.
 In addition, the Logistics Cluster facilitates a weekly sea transport shuttle for humanitarian workers between Aden and Djibouti.